timbrandin/fowa-styles/README.md

-Styling and avatars for Future Insights Live – Las Vegas 2015
+Styling and avatars for Future of Web Apps – London 2015